-Welcome to Mr. SlowFeeding's American Factory Outlet where prices are extremely low and quality still is exceptionally high.
+Welcome to Mr. SlowFeeding's American Factory Outlet where prices on flat nets are extremely low and quality still is exceptionally high.

 Mr. SlowFeeding wants to give you most slow feeding of highest quality for your money and is therefor selling directly (without costly intermediaries) to all North American customer from its own factory.
 All of our nets are made from soft, smoth, knottless polyester knitted with a unique technique that makes them more durable than other material and even other polyester nets knitted in the traditional way.
 All flat nets are now equiped with "Zipper closing" to make them easy to handle even with cold fingers.